- March 2020

 One important area often overlooked is dental care.
 Many people don't realize how important oral health is for people in their 60’s and beyond, and how much it can affect their lives.
 With proper dental care, pensioners can avoid having major dental problems in their later years.

-Health funds may not offer a very good coverage for your elderly parents because, in general, it covers the basic dental needs.
+Health funds may not offer very good coverage for your elderly parents because, in general, it covers the basic dental needs.
 Much of adult dental care may come right out of their own pocket.

 One problem with not having a higher level of dental service coverage is that as people age, so does their previous dental work.